 "Hmmm!
-Here are three or four more or less acceptable ones: A Description Of the Ancient Monuments Of the Olonets Province; The Reborn String Can Once Again Sing; Makar the Murderer; and The Collected Speeches Of Disraeli (Earl Beaconsfield)..."
+Here are three or four more or less acceptable ones: A Description Of the Ancient Monuments Of the Olonets Province; The Reborn String Can Once Again Sing; Makar the Murderer; and The Collected Speeches Of Disraeli (First Earl of Beaconsfield)..."

 "Well, so just take any one."

 "Listen...
 Is The Monuments Of the Olonets Province interesting?"

 "Yes, yes, it's interesting.
 Don't hold up the line."